Kovah101/Tri-Taptical/README.md

-# Tri-Taptical
+# Tri-Tap-Toe
- 3d Tic-Tac-Toe for Android, includes online and local multiplayer with 3 difficulties of bots!
+ 3d Tic-Tac-Toe for Android, includes online and local multiplayer with 3 types of bots!
+ ---

  ## Summary
  Connect 3 Squares of the same size or ascending/descending size in your colour to win.
 Play in up to 4 players games and stop your friends winning first with both local and online play, with customisable player names and 3 types of bots to fill your games or practise against.